NZFriends/code-of-conduct/README.md

 All staff are expected to not discuss staffing decisions publicly to allow anyone to rejoin the wider community peacefully.

-An `Almuni` role may exist in the future.
+An `Alumni` role may exist in the future.